Please welcome Amy from Real Food, Whole Health who does a great job introducing us to a topic that makes many of us think “ick” and “no way”! –Wardee

 What's An Enema?

 “The injection of liquid into the colon for cleansing, for stimulating evacuation of the bowels, or for other therapeutic or diagnostic purposes.”
-Lovely, huh?
-It's really not as bad as it sounds.
+(That's the official definition.)

-But I didn't always think that.
+It's really not as bad as it sounds!
+But I didn't always think that…

 Enema Specifics and Benefits

-I should say, however, that while enemas in general are very gentle and safe, coffee enemas aren't for everyone, and those with an extreme burden to detox (like a huge heavy metal issue), those who are in extremely poor health or have active gut inflammation (Crohn's, colitis, etc.) might want to start very slowly with plain water enemas, or consult their physician about the appropriateness of any enema in their condition.
+While enemas in general are very gentle and safe, coffee enemas aren't for everyone.
+Those with an extreme burden to detox (like a huge heavy metal issue), or those who are in extremely poor health, or those who have active gut inflammation (Crohn's, colitis, etc.) may want to start very slowly with plain water enemas.
+They should also consult their physician about the appropriateness of an enema in their condition.